emberjs/rfcs/text/0000-colocated-tests.md

 ## Summary

-As apps grow, and need to be refactored, the ability to have tests be co-located with their concerned tested behavior enables faster refactors and better overall upkeep as related files are grouped together.
+As apps grow, and need to be refactored, the ability to have tightly-coupled concerns grouped together enables faster refactors and better overall upkeep as related files are grouped together -- as has been demonstrated by co-location of Component class/template, the Pods layout, and Module Unification.
+This RFC proposes to co-locate tests with their concerned behavior under test (component, controller, service, etc), so that drag-and-drop refactoring is easier.

 ## Motivation

 Similar to why people choose the Pods layout, or Module Unification (back when it was available in the canary build), and more recently, component class/template co-location, the ability to group tightly coupled things together allows for much quicker implementation, iteration, and maintenance of any unit of work.

+In today's project structures,

+ - specific tooling is required to be able to quickly jump to a related test (acceptance tests excluded).
+By co-locating tests, we eliminate the need for tooling-specific functionality.
+ - if you were to mass-migrate a number of files via automation, it is less complex to move and interact with sibling files than it is to try to find the related files in some other top-level directory.
+ - it is not clear where a test is located, or if it even exists.
+Tests for components, for example, can live anywhere in `tests/`, and finding them could be non-trivial for teams that are mid-migration to/from pods or have less than strict PR reviews.
+Co-locating gives a clear and quick message to the developer that a something has a test.

+This aligns with some of the philosophy of the [Module Unification](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) RFC:

+> Subtrees should be relocatable.
+If you move a directory to a new place in the tree, its internal structure should all still work.

+Which becomes more apparent when each subtree makes use of sibling / descendant imports.

 ## Detailed design